tim-oster/voxel-rs/README.md

 ### Octree

 All chunks store their voxel content as octrees, allowing for efficient SVO construction and compression of space compared to a flat array.
-The main downside is that reading or writing along the x,y, and z axes produces overhead to find the leaf nodes.
+The main downside is that reading or writing along the x, y, and z axes produces overhead to find the leaf nodes.

 An Octree is stored as an array of Octants and a pointer to the root Octant.
 A fixed-size array of 8 children defines